brodie1999/Spotify-Clone/README.txt

-1. Design & Persist Data Model
+1. Design & Persist Data Model (COMPLETE)
-Pick an ORM & Database

-Use SQLAlchemy (async) or Tortoise ORM with PostgreSQL.

-Install drivers (asyncpg for SQLAlchemy).

-Define Your Schemas

-Users (id, username, email, hashed_password, spotify_token?)

-Songs (id, title, artist, duration, spotify_uri?)

-Playlists (id, name, user_id)

-PlaylistSongs join table (playlist_id, song_id, order_index)
+Using alembic & sqlAlchemy to ensure dynamic updates to our database.
+Allowing for smooth updates to our database from the backend.

 Migrations:
     NOTE ON HOW TO MIGRATE TO POSTGRES: